ajhakeem/FliveSite/docs-master/content/docs/getting-started.md

 ### Step 1: Create an account.

-The first step that you would need to do create an account on Fan Stories.
+The first step that you would need to do create an account on Xedflix

-### Step 2: Authorize your Facebook account..
+### Step 2: Upload videos

-Fan Stories requires you to authorize your Facebook accounts so that we can post your articles when you decide to share them.
+Xedflix requires that you upload your videos onto our platform so that we are able to publish onto our channels.

-Fan Stories does not share anything automatically nor does it share your account data with anyone else.

-### Step 3: Setup your first blog / publication.
+### Step 3: Setup your first Channel.

-As a part of the sign up process, you will be required to setup your blog.
-This blog is typically connected to your Facebook page.

-During setup - select a desired theme, custom or a Fan Stories domain and upload a logo that best represents your publication.
+Setup your first channel by clicking on the create a channel link onto the left.

-### Step 5: Compose and share your first post
+### Step 5: Setup your channel timeline.

-Use the freeform editor to compose your first post.
-Once done you can then you can share it or schedule it, on your blog as well as Facebook.
+Setup your channel timeline and populate it with your videos and press publish to publish your live TV channel.